IgorBrandao42/Gaussian-Quantum-Information-Numerical-Toolbox-matlab/README.md

 ```

 #### Running Example
-In the file **Example.m** there is a basic example of the capabilities of this Toolbox
+In the file **Example.m** there is a basic example of the capabilities of this Toolbox.

 ## Author
 [Igor Brandão](mailto:igorbrandao@aluno.puc-rio.br) - Master's student in [Thiago Guerreiro](mailto:barbosa@puc-rio.br)'s Lab at Pontifical Catholic University of Rio de Janeiro, Brazil

 ## Mathematical Formalism
 For the optomechanics time evolution, this codes was originally created for and uses the same formalism as:
-> Igor Brandão, Daniel Tandeitnik, Thiago Guerreiro, "Coherent Scattering-mediated heat transport between levitated nanospheres", [arXiv:2006.02455](https://arxiv.org/abs/2006.02455)
+> Igor Brandão, Daniel Tandeitnik, Thiago Guerreiro, "Coherent Scattering-mediated correlations between levitated nanospheres", TBA

 For the study of Gaussian Quantum Information, this code was based on and uses the same formalism as: